 Gnarware Workshop

-During this project, I partnered with a ceramic studio to redesign their intern orientation/training.
-This in person experience clarifies expectations, provides essential information, and provide 3 activities as learning checks.
-Additionally, facilitator guide was created to shorten the orientation by an hour.
-Below you will find my entire process using the ADDIE model to create and implement an orientation that is not only efficient but also includes assessment for the Subject Matter Expert.
+I partnered with a ceramic studio during this project to redesign their intern orientation/training.
+This in-person experience clarifies expectations, provides essential information, and includes 3 activities as learning checks.
+A facilitator guide was also created to shorten the orientation by an hour.
+Below you will find my entire process using the ADDIE model, creating and implementing an orientation that is not only efficient but also includes assessment for the Subject Matter Expert.

 Responsibilities: Instructional Design, eLearning Development, Graphic Design